-A Florida transfer on death deed, also known as a lady bird deed, is a legal document allowing Florida property owners to pass their real estate to a beneficiary upon their death without the property having to go through probate.
+A Florida transfer on death deed, also known as a lady bird deed, is a legal document that automatically transfers real property to a beneficiary when the owner dies.
+With a transfer on death deed, you don’t have to go through probate.
+In Florida, a transfer on death deed is simpler and less expensive than getting a trust.

 What Is a Transfer on Death Deed?